aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 The change in response time for a HEAD request to google.com.au before and after an EndpointTest is another proxy for change in network connection speed.
 Subtracting the following test's response time from the preceding test's response time gives a positive pingChange value for improving network speed and a negative one for degrading speed.

-The Analyse function also performs the reference check.
+The /Analyse function also performs the reference check.
 It assigns the Vector's referenceCheckSuccess property a True value if the TestEndpoint's response data contains the ReferenceObject's reference text or False otherwise.

 Vector objects are the basis for all further analysis in this study.
 All graphs in this work show the Vector rather than the original TestEndpoint or its subtests.

 #### CampaignStats

 The CampaignStats class stores counts of TestEndpoints and other subtests, enabling calculation of descriptive statistics for a particular TestCampaign.
 CampaignStats updates when the iOS application uploads a new TestMaster to the database, adding new counts onto existing values.
-Also, when the Analyse function creates a new Vector object it also updates the CampaignStats properties for reference check success.
+Also, when the /Analyse function creates a new Vector object it updates the CampaignStats properties for reference check success.

 The overwhelming majority of CampaignStats properties concern the percentage of successful reference object checks.
 0% reference check success rates will exclude the entire test type from further consideration.
+See the Results section.

 ### iOS Mobile Application